stormchaserroleplaying/stormchaserRPG/Skills/Arcana/Learn/index.md

 You can gain access to a new spell from someone who knows that spell or from magical writing like a spellbook or scroll.

 To learn the spell, you must do the following:
-* Spend 1 hour per level of the spell, during which you must remain in conversation with a person who knows the spell or have the magical writing in your possession.
+* Spend 1 hour per level of the spell (10 minutes for cantrips), during which you must remain in conversation with a person who knows the spell or have the magical writing in your possession.
 * Have materials of the cost indicated in the table below.
 * Attempt an [arcana](https://stormchaserroleplaying.com/stormchaserRPG/Skills/Arcana/) check (DC determined by the GM, often close to the DC on the table below).
 Uncommon or rare spells have higher DCs.